Praying God’s Promises for Provision

 You Can Count on God’s Promises

-The Bible says, “He’s given us His very great and precious promises” and it’s through these promises that we participate in the things that are part of God’s nature.
+In 2 Peter 1:4 the Bible says, “He’s given us His very great and precious promises” and it’s through these promises that we participate in the things that are part of God’s nature.
 His promises also enable us “to escape the world’s corruption that is caused by human desires.”
-(2 Peter 1:2-3).
 The Scriptures themselves testify to the reliability of God’s promises.
 For example:

 2 Corinthians 1:20 For no matter how many promises God has made, they are “Yes” in Christ.
 And so through him the “Amen” is spoken by us to the glory of God.